J0shavil/Courses-Projects/README.md

 Then later when I revisitted it with python it was clear how powerfull and intuitive this language can be.

-You'll have to import the following libraries:
+You'll have to import the following librariy for C:

 - Cs50 library for C: https://cs50.readthedocs.io/libraries/cs50/c/

-- Cs50 library for python: https://cs50.readthedocs.io/libraries/cs50/python/
+The python code you can run directly.

 Feel free to try the code yourself!